AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 ### Campaign server configuration for Linux {#campaign-server-linux}

-Two things are required for the driver installation:
+The following is required for the driver installation:

 * Teradata ODBC Driver, which can be found in this [page](https://downloads.teradata.com/download/connectivity/odbc-driver/linux)